brootaylor/brootaylor-v2/src/_content/pages/accessibility.md

 The code powering this website is [standards-compliant HTML, CSS, and JavaScript](https://www.w3.org/standards/).

-The pages are structured with semantic elements like <code>header</code>, <code>nav</code>, <code>main</code> and <code>footer</code>.
+The pages are structured with semantic elements like `header`, `nav`, `main` and `footer`.
 Hopefully this will help you move around more quickly.
-Heading <code>h1</code> elements mark the main content area of each page, and each page’s structure should follow a logical heading order from there.
+Heading `h1` elements mark the main content area of each page, and each page’s structure should follow a logical heading order from there.

 Every page on this website has a “*skip to the main content*” link at the top and bottom, as well as a “*back to top*" link at the very bottom which will return you to the start of this page / document.

 Images and inline SVGs are described with text equivalents, to ensure everyone can access graphical content.
 You should be able to zoom each page up to at least 300% without any issues.

-All form <code>label</code> and associated <code>input</code> fields use a unique value for their respective <code>for</code> and <code>id</code> attributes.
+All form `label` and associated `input` fields use a unique value for their respective `for` and `id` attributes.

-There are no <code>javascript:</code> pseudo-links.
+There are no `javascript:` pseudo-links.
 All links can be followed in any browser, even if scripting is turned off.
 There are no links that open new windows without warning.

 ---